wallopthecat/discord-cleaner/README.md

 </p>
 <h2 align="center">Discord Cleaner</h2>

-Discord Cleaner is a free and open-source tool to clean your messages.
+Discord Cleaner is a free and open-source tool that can clean your messages.
 It can remove your messages across Discord - providing you with more control over your privacy and personal information.
 This application was developed for educational purposes.

 **WARNING: Using this app may result in account termination, data loss, and other damages.
 Use at your own risk.**